mkhouse/Weekday-Garbage-Clock/README.md

 https://learn.adafruit.com/adafruit-matrixportal-m4

-garbageClockDebug.py is the same functionality, but with all of the print statements I used for debugging included so you can watch with SCREEN on your terminal app.
+garbageClockDebug.py is the same functionality, but with all of the print statements I used for debugging included so you can debug with screen on your terminal app.

 All of the images I used are in the bmps folder, make sure you copy these into a bmps folder on your Matrix Portal.